2022–23 Oklahoma City Thunder season: December

 The Thunder started their longest road trip of the season against the Minnesota Timberwolves on December 3.
-On their second game of the road trip against the Atlanta Hawks, the Thunder overcame a 14-point deficit in the third to win 121-114.
+On their second game of the road trip against the Atlanta Hawks, the Thunder overcame a 14-point deficit in the third to win 121–114.
 This was the Thunder's first win in Atlanta since the 2017-18 season.
-Trips to Memphis, Cleveland and Dallas saw the Thunder finish the road trip 2-3 with narrow losses to the Cavaliers and Mavericks.
+Trips to Memphis, Cleveland and Dallas saw the Thunder finish the road trip 2–3 with narrow losses to the Cavaliers and Mavericks.
 Back at Paycom Center, the Thunder then started their longest home stand with seven straight games.
-Playing without Shai Gilgeous-Alexander and Josh Giddey, the Thunder lead by as many as 24-points against the top-seeded Memphis Grizzlies on December 17 with Luguentz Dort's 24 points Isaiah Joe's career-high 23 points in a 115-109 win.
+Playing without Shai Gilgeous-Alexander and Josh Giddey, the Thunder led by as many as 24-points against the top-seeded Memphis Grizzlies on December 17 with Luguentz Dort's 24 points Isaiah Joe's career-high 23 points in a 115–109 win.
 In the first back-to-back against the Portland Trail Blazers, Gilgeous-Alexander hit a game winner at the buzzer over Justise Winslow to finish with 35 points on December 19.
 Coming off back-to-back wins against the Trail Blazers, Gilgeous-Alexander scored a career-high 44 points to go with 10 rebounds and six assists in an overtime loss to the New Orleans Pelicans.
 Gilgeous-Alexander nearly sent the game into double overtime after a missed free throw rebound caromed toward halfcourt.
-During a 130-114 win against the San Antonio Spurs, Giddey became the second-youngest NBA player to reach 1,000 points, 500 rebounds and 500 assists, behind only LeBron James.
+During a 130–114 win against the San Antonio Spurs, Giddey became the second-youngest NBA player to reach 1,000 points, 500 rebounds and 500 assists, behind only LeBron James.
 The Thunder bench also scored a season-high 68 points marking the second most bench points in Thunder history.